Mixing in two-dimensional shear flow with smooth fluctuations: Decay of the scalar

 \subsection{Correlation functions}

 The pair correlation function $F$ of the passive scalar $\vartheta$ can be written as the average

-where ${\mathcal F}(t,{\bm r}_1,\bm r_2)$ that is the product $\vartheta(t,\bm r_1) \vartheta(t,\bm r_2)$ averaged over the statistics of the initial values of $\vartheta$.
-The angular brackets in Eq. (\ref{pair1}) mean averaging over the statistics of $\partial_x u_y$.
-We assumed that the initial statistics is homogeneous in space and leads to the Gaussian initial shape of ${\mathcal F}$.
-Then at any time ${\mathcal F}$ is written as Eq. (\ref{eq:02}).
+We suppose that the initial statistics leads to the Gaussian initial form of ${\mathcal F}$, so it has form as in Eq. (\ref{eq:02}) at any time.
 The parametrization (\ref{matrixp}) implies that averaging in Eq. (\ref{pair1}) is performed over the statistics of $\phi, L_+,L_-$, examined above.